scausio/oceantools/README.md

 <p>Examples of test commands: </p>
  <ul>
-<li>python ./spatial_regrid.py  -i ../tests/NWP_noTime.nc -o ../tests/mask.nc -n example_1  ---> for temperature horizontal and vertical regrid without time dimension  </li>
+<li>python ./spatial_regrid.py  -i ./tests/NWP_noTime.nc -o ./tests/mask.nc -n example_1  ---> for temperature horizontal and vertical regrid without time dimension  </li>
-<li>python ./spatial_regrid.py  -i ../tests/NWP_2vars.nc -o ../tests/mask.nc -n example_2 ---> for salinity and temperature horizontal and vertical regrid  </li>
+<li>python ./spatial_regrid.py  -i ./tests/NWP_2vars.nc -o ./tests/mask.nc -n example_2 ---> for salinity and temperature horizontal and vertical regrid  </li>
-<li>python ./spatial_regrid.py  -i ../tests/NWP_complete.nc -o ../tests/mask.nc -n example_3 ---> temperature horizontal and vertical regrid with time dimension</li>
+<li>python ./spatial_regrid.py  -i ./tests/NWP_complete.nc -o ./tests/mask.nc -n example_3 ---> temperature horizontal and vertical regrid with time dimension</li>

+Each of these examples requires a proper configuration of the catalog according to dimensions/variables in each input_file/output_file.
+If the configuration is not properly set, an error warns about the catalog check needed.
+The log will also show the dumping of files and catalogs, so the user can easily checks where is the error.

+<h2><em>Notes</em></h2>
+Before interpolation on the new grid, the tool applies a Sea-Over-Land (SOL) procedure.
+Here SOL is a python application implemented by E.Jansen at CMCC from a G. Girardi's fortran development.
+SOL extrapolates sea information on the land to avoid the loosing of data near coast due to interpolation with NaN or FillValue.
+Here we fixed the number of SOL iteration to 20, which in general is more than enough.
+Anyway, the user could decide to change the iterations, replacing <strong>iterations=20</strong>  in <strong>horizontal_regrid</strong> module of <em>oceantools/geometry/spatial_regrid.py</em>.
+Please consider that SOL affects only data on land, and if, for example, the procedure fills completely an island, nothing occurs anymore even if the iterations continue.

+<h3> Author reference</h3>
+Please contact Salvatore at <em>salvatore.causio@cmcc.it</em> for questions, bugs, suggestions.